LearnEarnFun/Pega-Interview-Concepts/Application Architecture.md

 ## How do you extend the class structure when you have multiple built-on applications?

 It is a bit tricky question.
 Implemenation application layer is having a multiple built-on applications.
 If we want to extend the framework or built-on application class functionality then it is to have via direct inheritance.
 It is not required to have all pre-defined case types for the built on application case types.

+For Example:

+1. Refer to the PEGA Learning Application: PEGACSSample is built on Customer Service Application.

+Any custom case types are only created in the PEGACSSample related rulesets.
+Other case types and functionalities are used as it is of the PEGA provided Customer Service Application.